Vaishnavi-Parvathy/cv/README.md

                  RESUME
 Description:
-         Using Html and Css a portfolio is designed sucessfully Editor Used: Visual Studio Code
+         Using Html and Css a portfolio is designed sucessfully.

+ Editor Used: Visual Studio Code